- The average home cost was $64,039.

 Here are some tips and strategies to help you enter the market.
 Some of these are basic, commonsense tips like "spend less, save more".
 But others are specific property strategies that might not work for every buyer but could work for you.

-For statistics on income, property prices and average mortgage sizes in 2022, we've relied on several ABS reports (some of which come from late 2021, the most recent figures available).
+For statistics on income, property prices and average mortgage sizes in 2024, we've relied on several ABS reports.

 Data from 1984 is harder to come by.
 To be consistent, we've tried to use comparable data sets and tried to find sources from the same month in 1984 (November).
 For income and mortgage figures in 1984, we used ABS reports from the time.